 The Redbank Valley Primary School is located in the borough of New Bethlehem at 600 Vine Street.
 It serves children in kindergarten through grade two.
-In addition, there is a Primary-Level Learning Support classroom.
+In addition, there are two Primary-Level Learning Support classroom.

 The Redbank Valley Intermediate School is located at 1306 Truittsburg Road in the borough of Hawthorn.
-This building serves students in grade three through grade six.
-In addition, there are several Intermediate-Level Learning Support classrooms.
+This building serves students in grade three through grade five.
+In addition, there are three Intermediate-Level Learning Support classrooms.